sass/dart-sass/perf.md

 Running on a file containing 4 instances of `.foo {a: b}`:

 * sassc: 0.003s
-* Dart Sass from source: 2.219s
+* Dart Sass from source: 0.255s
-* Dart Sass from a snapshot: 0.154s
+* Dart Sass from a snapshot: 0.193s
-* Ruby Sass with `--no-cache`: 0.135s
-* Ruby Sass with a hot cache: 0.136s
+* Ruby Sass with a hot cache: 0.130s

 ## Large Plain CSS

 Running on a file containing 2^17 instances of `.foo {a: b}`:

-* sassc: 1.192s
+* sassc: 1.972s
-* Dart Sass from source: 2.705s
+* Dart Sass from source: 2.597s
-* Dart Sass from a snapshot: 2.649s
+* Dart Sass from a snapshot: 2.547s
-* Ruby Sass with `--no-cache`: 17.429s
-* Ruby Sass with a hot cache: 14.171s
+* Ruby Sass with a hot cache: 14.484s

 Based on these numbers, Dart Sass is approximately:

-* 2.2x slower than libsass
+* 1.3x slower than libsass
-* 6.6x faster than Ruby Sass when it has to parse as well
-* 5.4x faster than Ruby Sass with a hot cache
+* 5.7x faster than Ruby Sass

 ## Preceding Sparse `@extend`

 Running on a file containing `.x {@extend .y}`, 2^17 instances of `.foo {a: b}`, and then `.y {a: b}`:

-* sassc: 2.153s
+* sassc: 2.202s
-* Dart Sass from a snapshot: 2.766s
+* Dart Sass from a snapshot: 2.598s
-* Ruby Sass with a hot cache: 21.843s
+* Ruby Sass with a hot cache: 22.423s

 Based on these numbers, Dart Sass is approximately:

-* 1.3x slower than libsass
+* 1.2x slower than libsass
-* 7.9x faster than Ruby Sass
+* 8.6x faster than Ruby Sass

 ## Following Sparse `@extend`

 Running on a file containing `.y {a: b}`, 2^17 instances of `.foo {a: b}`, and then `.x {@extend .y}`:

-* sassc: 2.190s
+* sassc: 2.207s
-* Dart Sass from a snapshot: 2.722s
+* Dart Sass from a snapshot: 2.569s
-* Ruby Sass with a hot cache: 21.970s
+* Ruby Sass with a hot cache: 22.221s

 Based on these numbers, Dart Sass is approximately:

 * 1.2x slower than libsass
-* 8.1x faster than Ruby Sass
+* 8.7x faster than Ruby Sass

 ## Preceding Dense `@extend`

 Running on a file containing `.bar {@extend .foo}` followed by 2^17 instances of `.foo {a: b}`:

-* sassc: 6.542s
+* sassc: 6.703s
-* Dart Sass from a snapshot: 3.816s
+* Dart Sass from a snapshot: 3.922s
-* Ruby Sass with a hot cache: 39.099s
+* Ruby Sass with a hot cache: 40.193s

 Based on these numbers, Dart Sass is approximately: